jackliddicoat/medexp/README.md

 # medexp
-State-Level analysis of medicaid expansion's effects on infant mortality, 2007-2021
+State-Level analysis of Medicaid expansion's effects on infant mortality, 2007-2021

 IMR Data is from CDC WONDER Database